<< back to home page

 International Task Force

-The International Task Force will focus on international efforts among the current CCA membership through a one-day symposium and global market reports.
-The second International Symposium on Wellness & Chronic Care will take place Oct.
-17, co-located with The Forum 12 in Atlanta.
+The International Task Force will focus on international efforts among the current Alliance membership through a one-day symposium and global market reports.
+The International Symposium on Wellness and Chronic Care will take place Sept.
+6, co-located with The Forum 11 in San Francisco.
 Programming will showcase population health programs in countries outside the United States and the innovations and global partnerships that contribute to successful outcomes.
-The regional global market reports will each highlight one global region and provide detailed analyses of the state of health care in the region, as well as opportunities for CCA members.
-The first global market report will focus on Brazil and is scheduled for a Spring 2012 release.
+The regional global market reports will each highlight one global region and provide detailed analyses of the state of regional health care in the region as well as opportunities for Care Continuum Alliance members.

 Medication Adherence

-This work group has developed a transitions diagram to visually depict the roles of the population health industry in care transitions (e.g., care coordination, HIT).
-From that work, the group has continued with the goal of developing a transitions map, providing clarity and definition to the goal, objectives, strategies, tactics, gaps, deployment strategies, and key HIT components of a specific transition of care (e.g., acute to post-discharge).
-This work, along with case studies and a resource section, will be released in 2012.
+Last year, this workgroup developed a transitions diagram to visually depict the roles of the population health industry in care transitions (e.g., care coordination, HIT).
+From that work, the group continued with the goal of developing a transitions map, providing clarity and definition to the goal, objectives, strategies, tactics, gaps, deployment strategies, and key HIT components of a specific transition of care (e.g., acute to post-discharge).
+The workgroup will build on this work and develop case studies demonstrating the care transitions depicted in the transitions diagram.

 Partnerships & Collaborations